 From noisy neighbors to a restless bedmate, a whole host of things can wrest you from dreamland.
 So, even if you're in bed for a full eight hours, tossing and turning a lot — even if you're not really aware of it — can make you feel as though you didn't catch a wink of sleep.

 In fact, interrupted slumber can be just as bad for your body as no sleep at all.
-Research published in the July 2014 issue of Sleep Medicine found that a whole night of disrupted shut-eye adds up to no more than four hours of sleep.
+Research in the July 2014 issue of Sleep Medicine found that a whole night of disrupted shut-eye adds up to no more than four hours of sleep.
 What's more, waking up repeatedly can lead to a shortened attention span and a negative mood the next day.

-The Fix: Wearing ear plugs, using a white-noise machine and/or wearing an eye mask to bed can help drown out sleep-disrupting light and noise and keep your slumber from being disturbed.
+Fix it: Wearing ear plugs, using a white-noise machine and/or wearing an eye mask to bed can help drown out sleep-disrupting light and noise and keep your slumber from being disturbed.

 Is This an Emergency?